Iyesomi/data_visualization/README.md

 * Numpy

 ## Project Description
-The dataset was gotten from Data.Word.
+The dataset was gotten from Data.World.
 The dataset was used to investiagte and find out factors that influence happiness in differnt regions.
 And how much influence these factors have on people's happiness.
 For the visualization, charts such as pie chart, scatter plot, bar plot were used.Heatmap was alos used to check the correlation among variables.
 One of the major challenge I faced was deciding what chart type to use.